ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 int main(int argc, char** argv){

-    //Declare a vector to store
+    //Declare a vector to store values
     vector<int> multiples;

     //Iterate from 0 to 50